hrefjeff/sfv/_posts/2021-07-07-grandmaster.md

 ---
-layout: post_template
+layout: post
 title: "10,000"
 date: 2021-07-07 12:00:00 -0500
 ---

-The lady on CFN (capcom fighters network) told me I have now officially use Zeku 10,000 times.
-Shortly after that I reached the rank of Grand Master.
-So a fun little thing I did was do some hand wavy calculation as to how much time that equated to.
-I came to find out at MINUMUM it would be 138 hours, and a maxiumum of 277 hours.
+I have officially use Zeku 10,000 times (the lady on CFN (capcom fighters network) told me that).
+Shortly after, I reached the rank of Grand Master.
+Malcom Gladwell wrote a book called "Outliers" that introduced the "10,000 hour rule" where it explains that it takes 10,000 hours of practice to become proficient at something.
+This rule can be applied to SFV to become better.
+I reached a plateau though and the game-changer for me was when I started employing _deliberate_ practice.

+## Physical Practice

+### Hand exerciser
+### Anti-air training
+### Working out

+## Mental Practice

+### Reading "Atomic Habits"
+### Playing Chess
+### Daily journal entries

 (to be continued)